seL4/rfcs/src/proposed/998-post-initialiser-rfc.md

 of PCIe device drivers have been ready.

 This feature is useful when ther are some components running at only the init phase and some other PDs waiting for them to start.
-Even if a component has no requirements on shared CNodes, moving it into the `post-initialisation` block also helps remove the startup signaling the waitings, as they are good to go once get scheduled.
+For a componet requiring shared CNoes, it is a must to be put insde the post-initialisation block.
+For a component that does not need shared CNodes, the system designer should take initialisation time increase into consideration, as all the other PDs have to wait until all the `post-initialisers` finish.

+For multi-core cases, the parameter `phase` might not be the best solution to control the execution flow.
+Adding things into `post-initialisation` block can hide the the signals for synchronisation but forces all the PDs to wait.
+This is left as an unresolved question for discussion.

 ## Reference-level explanation